Why Student Loan Support Can’t Wait — And How Brightside Makes It Count

 • Identify wage garnishment risks before they impact paychecks

-His Brightside Financial Assistant helped Marvin discover that he qualified for a student loan repayment plan that reduced his monthly student loan payment amount from $500 to $0.
-With that burden lifted, Marvin meets regularly to work with his Brighside Financial Assistant to build his credit score and an emergency savings account.
+His Brightside Financial Assistant helped Marvin discover that he did in fact qualify for a student loan repayment plan that reduced his monthly student loan payment amount from $500 to $0.

 Student loan distress doesn’t have to disrupt your workforce

-Financial stress is the root cause of lost productivity, absenteeism, and higher healthcare costs, and recent changes in student loan policies are impacting your employees’ financial lives.
-When you offer a benefit they can trust for personalized and comprehensive support and real solutions that address student loans as well as other financial needs, including hardship, they’re empowered to show up as their best selves at work, and you’ll see it reflected in their job performance.
+When you offer a benefit they can trust for personalized, confidential, and comprehensive support and real solutions that address student loans as well as other financial needs, including hardship, they’re empowered to show up as their best selves at work.